 Not to mention that not everyone has the time it takes to make an animated video.

-These DIY tools, despite their practicality, are missing some features used by “heavier” softwares such as Adobe Illustrators and Adobe After Effect, which our team use on daily basis.
+These DIY tools, despite their practicality, are missing some features used by “heavier” software such as Adobe Illustrators and Adobe After Effect, which our team uses on daily basis.

 BreadnBeyond, as a dedicated explainer video company, has a team of illustrators and animators who have been dealing with graphics design not only for a living but also as their passion.

 That’s why BreadnBeyond doesn’t take Access’s project (or any project for that matter) for granted.
 We do it out of love for our drawing tablets and pens, so to speak.